oroinc/documentation/user_guide_business_intelligence/reports/bi_system_reports.rst

 3. To configure a new report, click |IcFilter| to display the configurable fields and filter them by the corresponding time and product.

    .. image:: /user_guide/img/business_intelligence/system_reports_3.png
+      :alt: Configure a new report and display the configurable fields

 4. Once finished with the configuration, click **Update** at the same field to reload the page and display a new report with the requested information.

    .. image:: /user_guide/img/business_intelligence/system_reports_4.png
+      :alt: Click update to reload the page

 5. Also, you can manage the columns of the report by clicking |IcSettings| to the right and opening the **Grid Settings** to see the list of columns that organize the item details.

 6. To reorder the columns, click and hold the column name, then drag it to a new location.
 To show / hide a column, select / clear the **Show** check box next to it.

    .. image:: /user_guide/img/business_intelligence/system_reports_5.png
+      :alt: Grid settings in the report

 .. include:: /img/buttons/include_images.rst
    :start-after: begin